moj-analytical-services/mojap-metadata/mojap_metadata/converters/sqlalchemy_converter/README.md

 Whilst all return a `Metadata` objects with broadly the same features, there are differences.
 This is because whilst `Inspector` provides a consistent interface, a feature may not be supported by the database or by the sqlalchemy dialect.
 For example only the postgres dialect recognises the table comment.
 For more examples of differences have a look at the parameters passed in to `test_generate_to_meta()`.

+The sqlite and duckdb databases are in memory and can be tested directly.

 The postgres and oracle dialects are tested in the [test-sqlalchemy.yml] GitHub action by creating [service containers](https://docs.github.com/en/actions/using-containerized-services/about-service-containers) and specifying the relevant Docker image.
 It should be straightforward to add more service containers and test more dialects.

 ### Oracle Container